Scheduled MonumentsEnglandGorseydale lead mines, 300m north and 650m north west of Moor Farm

 What is Gorseydale lead mines, 300m north and 650m north west of Moor Farm?

-Gorseydale lead mines is a complex of lead mining workings located near Moor Farm in Derbyshire, England.
+Gorseydale lead mines is an ancient monument in Derbyshire comprising the remains of lead mining workings located north of Moor Farm.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016291.

 Who is responsible for protecting Gorseydale lead mines, 300m north and 650m north west of Moor Farm?